Maurice Simpkins

-Andrew Maurice Simpkins (born April 29, 1983) is an American former professional football linebacker.
+Andrew Maurice Simpkins (born April 29, 1983) is an American technology consultant and a former professional football linebacker.
 Simpkins played college football at Catawba College but followed Catawba head coach David Bennett to Coastal Carolina University to finish his college career.
 He was one of Coastal Carolina's first-ever First-team All-Big South players.

 Professional career

 Green Bay Blizzard

 He was signed in 2010 by the Green Bay Blizzard of the Indoor Football League.
 Simpkins made a big impact on the team in the first year earning him the honors of the IFL 2010 Most Improved Player award.

 Green Bay Packers

 On August 10, 2010 the Green Bay Packers signed Simpkins as an undrafted free agent.

 Simpkins was signed to the practice squad to start the 2010 season but on October 7, 2010, Simpkins was moved to the Green Bay Packers 53-man active roster.
 Simpkins was released from the Green Bay Packers on October 26, 2010, after appearing in two games.